-Throw in the clutter that has piled up over days, weeks, or even years, and it’s almost too overwhelming to handle.
+I guess real people living real life equals everyday messes sometimes.
+And when you throw in the clutter that has piled up over days, weeks, or even years, it can seem almost too overwhelming to handle.

 But whether I’m tackling a long-overdue disaster zone or simply attacking the mess in my kitchen first thing in the morning, there’s a basic “formula” I usually follow.
 It helps me take the first step towards cleaning up, which usually leads me to take the next step, and the one after that.

-Throw away any trash.
+1. Throw away any trash.

 Put the vacuum away in the front closet, return the scissors to the kitchen drawer, toss the dirty towels into the bathroom hamper.
 Often, a quick look around will reveal things that can be removed from the room without much thought.
 This is a basic “grab-and-go” before you begin any kind of sorting and organizing.

-Clean up at the end of cleaning up.
+5. Clean up at the end of cleaning up.

 If you’ve spent a lot of time cleaning a messy room, be sure you leave the area looking as nice as possible when you’re ready to call it quits, even if the entire job isn’t done.
 Toss the cleaning cloths into the laundry, take out the trash, and tidy up the room so it looks like you’ve been working as hard as you know you have!